5 ways to build a stronger immune system

 To build your best defense against colds, flu, COVID-19 and other infections, your daily habits matter.
 Use this five-day mini challenge to make the right immune-boosting moves second nature.

-A senior in a garden in spring
+A women in a garden in spring

 Our world is full of viruses and bacteria.
 The only way to avoid them entirely is to live in a sterile bubble.
 But who wants to do that?
 A better and more realistic bet: Boost your immune system.
 That way your body can protect itself against the germs that could make you sick.